quanser/ACC-Competition-2025/Software_Guides/physical_qcar2_software_setup_instructions.md

 **System Requirements**:

-- The QCar 2 will be configured with the necessary system requirements
+- The QCar 2 provided will be configured with the necessary system requirements

 **Warning**: If you plan on changing any native packages on the QCar 2, consult the Software sections at the bottom of the following page: [QCar 2 QUARC Documentation](https://docs.quanser.com/quarc/documentation/qcar2.html)